dimaslanjaka/universal-framework/wp-content/plugins/ad-inserter/readme.txt

 = I have installed code for AdSense but the ad blocks are blank. =

-Blank ad block means that the code is inserted properly only the ad code doesn't display ads.
+Blank ad block means that the code is inserted properly, only the ad code doesn't display ads.
+This happens when Google for some reason does not serve ads for the website, page or specific ad block - the block remains unfilled.
+Ad Inserter can detect, [hide](https://adinserter.pro/documentation/adsense-ads#hiding-blank-adsense-blocks) or [replace](https://adinserter.pro/documentation/adsense-ads#replacing-blank-adsense-blocks) blank AdSense blocks.
 Please check <a href="https://adinserter.pro/documentation/troubleshooting#ads-not-displayed">Ads Not Displayed</a> for more information.
-You can also try other ad networks.

 = What is GDPR? =